-As described in several recent columns by Mike Adams (beginning June 16, 2011), I was fired as a vendor by Cisco for my conservative beliefs about sex and marriage even though my beliefs were never expressed on the job.
-When a homosexual manager found out on the Internet that I had authored a book giving evidence that maintaining our current marriage laws would be best for society, he couldn’t tolerate me and requested I be fired.
+In 2011, I was fired as a vendor by Cisco for my conservative beliefs about sex and marriage even though my beliefs were never expressed on the job.
+When a homosexual manager found out on the Internet that I had authored this book (since updated) giving evidence that maintaining our current marriage laws would be best for society, he couldn’t tolerate me and requested I be fired.
 An HR executive canned me within hours without ever speaking to me.
 This happened despite the fact that the leadership and teambuilding programs I led always received high marks (even from the homosexual manager!).

 How could an experienced HR professional commit such a blatant act of discrimination unless the Cisco culture was decidedly tilted left?
 Why didn’t Cisco’s relentless emphasis and training on “inclusion and diversity” serve to prevent this?
 Maybe it’s because “inclusion and diversity” means something different to corporate elites than to normal Americans.
 That’s why their training didn’t prevent the problem but actually created an environment of intolerance that led to the problem.

 Cisco’s chief “Inclusion and Diversity” officer, Ms. Marilyn Nagel, had trouble on the phone defining what “inclusion and diversity” actually means at Cisco, so she sent me several links from the Cisco website.
 As in our conversation, I found no specific definition on the website but plenty of platitudes, such as Cisco is committed to “valuing and encouraging different perspectives, styles, thoughts, and ideas.”

 If that’s the case, then why not value my “perspectives, styles, thoughts and ideas?”